jproven/Whack-A-Mole/README.md

 🛠️ Built With

---- HTML5: Structured the game layout.
+--- HTML5: structured the game layout.

---- CSS3: Designed a clean, responsive UI with grid layouts and custom styles.
+--- CSS3: designed a clean, responsive UI with grid layouts and custom styles.

---- JavaScript: Handled game logic, user interactions, and timers.
+--- JavaScript: handled game logic, user interactions, and timers.

 📂 Project Structure